Providing treatment and rehabilitation for sports and general injuries.

 Jo Davies

-Jo has been part of the tfd gym team since November 2018 as a Personal Trainer, Class Instructor and Exercise Referral Instructor and qualified as a Level 3 Sports Massage Therapist in October 2020.
+Jo has been part of the tfd gym team since November 2018 as a Personal Trainer, Class Instructor and Exercise Referral Instructor.
+She qualified as a Level 3 Sports Massage Therapist in October 2020, before moving on to qualify as a Level 5 Soft Tissue Therapist with OSSM in 2024.

-She is passionate about using Sports Massage to help people with injuries, stiffness and general aches and pains and is having excellent feedback from her clients.
+She is passionate about using Sports Therapy and Sports Massage to help people with injuries, stiffness and general aches and pains and is having excellent feedback from her clients.

 Calum Pryce